sj1999-BIT/tp/docs/UserGuide.md

 ![group contact](images/GroupContacts.png)

 ### Locating persons : `find`
-This feature allows you to filter the contact list based on the parameters specified, so that you can easily find the contacts you interested.
+This feature allows you to filter the contact list based on the parameters specified so that you can easily find the contacts you are interested in.

-To find persons whose names contain any of the given keywords, or labelled with same tag, or labelled within the price
+To find persons whose names contain any of the given keywords, or labeled with the same tag, or labeled within the price
 range:
 1. Type the command in the command box with either of the following formats:<br>
     * `find KEYWORD [MORE_KEYWORDS]…​` or